heltechael/rwm_dataset_tools/README.md

 # RoboWeedMaPS Dataset Tools

-A toolkit for extracting, processing, and training on the RoboWeedMaPS (RWM) dataset.
+A toolkit for extracting, processing, and training on the RoboWeedMaPS (RWM) dataset created and managed by the "Computer Vision in Biosystems" research group from Aarhus University.
 This repository provides utilities for creating plant detection datasets from the RoboWeedMaPS database and training various computer vision models.

 ## Overview